ricanontherun/grepple/README.md

 Although grepple lacks the power of grep (for now), ack or ag, it executes basic keyword searches in about half the time.
 As I continue adding features, this speed will no doubt diminish.
 Benchmark analysis to come.

 # To do
-* Improve output: Colors, group results by file
+* Improve output: Colors, group results by file, when a user specifies a single file don't print it in the results.
 * Utilize a testing framework.
 * Circumvent the exhausting of Linux file descriptors in MASSIVE code bases.
 AKA -- Try and reuse the same file     descriptor for each file.
 * Check for binary files.